Guidelines for Projects

 - Your project could focus primarily on studying one novel not assigned for

-the class or a film about Appalachia, or a nonfiction book about Appalachia.
+the class or a film or play about Appalachia, or a nonfiction book about Appalachia, or a collection of poetry or folktales, or a group of picture books.

 - Study a particular theme in Appalachian literature.
 Use the subject